truth table: Nullary and Unary Operations

 I ran these tests for Nullary Operations which take no input

-and for Unary operations which take 1 input
+and for Unary operations which take one input

 the truth table for Unary Operations is